AiryShelf/Mutant-Mayhem/README.md

 (For bandwidth reason, I'll only update GitHub LFS occassionally)

-My first game in Unity, a remake of a project I did in GameMaker over a decade ago.
+My first game in Unity, a remake of a project I did in GameMaker nearly two decades ago.

-Im amazed at all the tools and systems available in Unity!
-It sure beats the features I had to work with in GameMaker around 16 years ago.
+I'm amazed at all the tools and systems available in Unity!
+It sure beats the features I had to work with in GameMaker around 18 years ago.

 I'm really enjoying the fact that I'm now able to learn about and implement any system I manage to dream up.
 The biggest challenge so far has been to get to sleep on on time, and remembering to take breaks from learning full time.